Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trieu Tuong Mausoleum and Temple Relic Site (Gia Mieu village, Ha Long commune, Ha Trung district, Thanh Hoa province) is about 35 km north of Thanh Hoa city.
 In the past, this land belonged to Thuong Ban commune, Tong Son district, Ha Trung prefecture, Thanh Hoa town.
 This is considered a "noble land", later it was the resting place of Trieu To Tinh Hoang De Nguyen Kim, father of Nguyen Hoang - the one who expanded the territory to the South.

-Panoramic view of Trieu Tuong mausoleum - miniature "Hue citadel" in the heart of Thanh land today
+Panoramic view of Trieu Tuong mausoleum - a miniature " Hue citadel" in the heart of Thanh Hoa today

-Remembering the virtues of ancestors
+Remembering the merits of our ancestors

 For the Nguyen Dynasty kings, there was always a mausoleum (burial place) with a temple attached as a place of worship.
 Therefore, Trieu Tuong temple was later built (nearly 1 km from Trieu Tuong mausoleum) in a flat field in Gia Mieu village.

-Trieu Tuong Temple after restoration and embellishment
+Trieu Tuong Temple after being restored and embellished

 The Indochina Yearbook records that "Quy Huong village, Tong Son district, Ha Trung prefecture is famous as the cradle of the contemporary dynasty.
-Temples and towers worshiping the former kings were built here, surrounded by brick walls, the walls were protected by ramparts, made exactly like a small citadel, that is Ton Thanh or also known as Trieu Tuong".
+Temples and towers worshiping the former kings were built here, surrounded by brick walls, protected by ramparts, made exactly like a small citadel, that is Ton Thanh or also known as Trieu Tuong".

 Inside the mausoleum worshiping An Thanh Marquis Nguyen Kim and Lord Nguyen Hoang

 The temple is divided into three areas.
-The central area is the Nguyen temple, worshiping Trieu To Tinh Hoang De Nguyen Kim and Thai To Gia Du Hoang De Nguyen Hoang.
+The central area is the Nguyen Temple, worshiping Trieu To Tinh Hoang De Nguyen Kim and Thai To Gia Du Hoang De Nguyen Hoang.
 The eastern area worships Trung Quoc Cong Nguyen Van Luu (father of Nguyen Kim) and Ly Nhan Cong Nguyen Han (son of Nguyen Hoang).
-The western area is the military barracks and houses for the servants of the officials who look after the mausoleum.
+The western area is the military barracks and houses of the servants of the officials who look after the mausoleum.

 Photo taken by the French from the air before 1945.
 Photo: archive